sxygnfdq46-cell/bagbot/backend/docs/runtime_pipeline.md

 - `pipeline_failures_total{stage, reason}` on errors.
 - Downstream metrics (brain_decisions_total, trade_engine_actions_total, runtime_router_requests_total, intent_preview_* when metrics_client provided).

+## Trace IDs
+- On real paths, a single upstream `trace_id` (typically from ingest telemetry) is passed through brain → trade → router; the pipeline does not fabricate a new `trace_id` when one is present.
+- Fake-mode behavior is unchanged and still fabricates deterministic trace ids for staged canaries.

 ## Flow
 ```
 validate envelope